harmslab/pdbtools/README.md

 ### API

+Version 0.2 has moved all `pdbtools` into a set of modules.
+These can be used to develop new scripts easily.

+Note: You can download the original pdbtools scripts (prior to packaging) [here](https://github.com/harmslab/pdbtools/releases).

 ##Third Party Software
 Some scripts require installation of third-party programs.
 These should be installed according to the instructions given by the third-party, then placed into the $PATH variable.
 To use the scripts that require CHARMM, the `$CHARMM` environment variable must be set to the directory containing the `charmm` binary and the `$CHARMM_LIB` environment variable to the directory containing the charmm parameter files.